FreskyZ/fine/docs/authentication.md

 the actual workflow implemented here

 1. An end user attempts to access a protected service.
-2. The application (app1.example.com) redirects end user to identity provider (id.example.come), parameters only include `return=app1`, the return address will be calculated from this, no need to use state parameter because if I accidentally save information to another user, I can fix that in db
+2. The application (app1.example.com) redirects end user to identity provider (id.example.com), parameters only include `return=app1`, the return address will be calculated from this, no need to use state parameter because if I accidentally save information to another user, I can fix that in db
 3. The user authenticates with the identity provider